echeu/quasar-srtm/README-docker.md

 ## Uploading the new executable
   - You will need to stop the opcua service on the SRTM
-    - service opcua stop
+    - systemctl stop opcua
   - scp build/bin/OpcUaServer root@[IP address]:/home/root/quasar-srtm/build/bin/
     - This has to be done from the docker image
   - Restart the opcua service on the SRTM
-    - service opcua start
+    - systemctl start opcua